kikito/kiki.to/source/blog/2015-07-23-talk-lua-for-javascripters.html.md

 I've got this self-imposed duty of preaching the Lua Word to the masses.
 Knowing that a lot of people in CartoDB use javascript, I thought it was a good opportunity to compare both languages.

 Here are the slides I used.
 As usual, my slides don't really stand well by themselves.
-I will explain the main points below.
+I will to explain the main points below.

 <iframe src="https://kikito.github.io/lua-for-javascripters/"></iframe>